mozilla/jupyter-spark/README.md

 ## Server

 The server that communicates between the Jupyter server and Spark is the same regardless of the frontend used.
-It wueries the Spark UI service on the backend to get the required Spark job information.
+It queries the Spark UI service on the backend to get the required Spark job information.

 A proxied version of the Spark UI can be accessed at